 Ed BOON, PhD Marketing.
 Lecturer, Webster University Geneva.
 Marketing consultant and researcher specialized in e-commerce and consumer behaviour.

 Nicoletta IACOBACCI, PhD Communication & Media, Adjunct Professor, Webster University Geneva.
 Visiting Professor at Jinan University, China.
 Digital Humanities Scholar & Emerging Media Expert.

-Kasia JAGODZYNSKA, PhD International Law and Legal Studies.
+Kasia JAGODZINSKA, PhD International Law and Legal Studies.
 Adunct Professor, Webster University Geneva.
 International Negotiation Consultant and Founder of Negotiation Booster.
 Senior Advisor to the UN.

 Sarah GROSSO, PhD Anthropology, Faculty & Researcher, Lead Professor, MA in Communications Management, Webster University Geneva.
 International Consultant in Gender and Communication.